 Because bulk snake chain comes unfinished, you must solder on findings to create wearable jewelry.
 Adding findings in exactly the size and length you need for your jewelry allows you to make many pieces to sell or give to friends.
-Soldering on findings also enables you to create a custom look for a popular chain that is difficult and time-consuming to make by hand.
-Practice a basic soldering method on remnants before tackling real projects
+Soldering on findings also enables you to create a custom look for a popular chain that is difficult and time consuming to make by hand.
+You will need to learn a basic soldering method that is relatively simple, but make sure to practice on chain remnants before starting bigger projects.

 Things You'll Need